ImMrHak/MrHakOs/README.md

 ## How It Works

 1. The bootloader (`src/boot/bootloader.asm`) is loaded by the BIOS at address 0x7C00.
-2. The bootloader sets up the environment and displays the welcome message.
+2. The bootloader sets up the environment, switches to 32-bit protected mode, and jumps to the kernel entry point at 0x1000.
-3. In a more complete OS, the bootloader would load the kernel, but this simple version just displays the message.
+3. The kernel entry point (`src/kernel/entry.asm`) calls the C++ `kernel_main` function.
+4. The C++ kernel (`src/kernel/kernel.cpp`) initializes the VGA text mode display and shows the welcome message.

 ## Architecture Compatibility